ThomasPSpargo/COLOC-reporter/README.md

 - p_col: Column name for p-values
 - stat_col: Column name for test statistic, expects column referring to the beta coefficients, if odds ratios given, column must be called 'OR', and these will be converted to the betas.
 - N_col: Column name detailing sample size per snp.
 For `type=cc` trait, effective sample size is recommended, in which case `prop` option should be `0.5`
-- chr_col: Column name for chromosome
+- chr_col: Column name for chromosome (If set to `NA`, then chromosome and positions columns are taken from the reference dataset)
-- pos_col: Column name for genomic position
+- pos_col: Column name for genomic position (If set to `NA`, then chromosome and positions columns are taken from the reference dataset)
 - se_col: Column name for standard error of beta coefficients
 - snp_col: Column name for SNP ids, rsID is expected
 - A1_col: Column name for effect allele